-Please see the menu of online classes below developed to meet the needs of our patients and their families.
+To meet the needs of every family, UPMC Hanover now offers our parent/child classes both online and in-person.
+Please see the menu of classes below.
 Many of our classes may be covered or reimbursed by insurance.
 Please contact your insurance provider for details.

 If you have any questions please contact our Parent Child Education Coordinator by phone at 717-231-8916 or by email at email@example.com.